Preparing For GIS Careers at the University of Illinois

 The Professional Science Master's (PSM) degree with the Geographic Information Science (GIS) concentration combines advanced coursework in geospatial technology with business management coursework offered by the U of I Gies School of Business.
 This flexible degree is customized to each student to cover not only the GIS skills needed to get a technically-oriented job, but also the finance and management skills that will be needed for career advancement.

-This program is useful for people who are focused on long-term GIS careers in private industry or in government starting as GIS technicians, analysts, or developers.
+This program has traditionally focused on preparing students for long-term GIS careers in private industry or in government starting as GIS technicians, analysts, or developers.
+However, an increasing focus of the program is in the emerging field of geospatial data science.

 This program requires 42 credits of coursework: 10 credits in business and 32 credits in GIS or related disciplines (typically computer science or information science).
 The program typically requires three semesters to complete plus a required summer internship.
 While students can perform research in independent study coursework conducted with GGIS faculty members, there is no research or thesis requirement.